trisulnsm/dinodoc/trisuldocs/docs/ug/netflow analysis/routers_and_interfaces.md

 The Routers and Interfaces Tool
 ![](images/router_interface.png)

-## Using the router interface tool
+## 13.3.1.Using the router interface tool

 The screen has 4 major parts,